The Australian National Insect Collection helps us identify insects and biosecurity pests that are intercepted at Australia's borders.

 Australia is free of many damaging pests and diseases, thanks to our geographic isolation, long history of biosecurity measures and strict quarantine.

-Australia's Quarantine Act was formed in 1908 and has ensured a high level of biosecurity for our country.
-The Australian Government Department of Agriculture inspects imported and exported items to maintain our unusual position within the world market of being free of a great many of the world's worst pests and diseases.
+Australia's Biosecurity Act 2015 ensures a high level of biosecurity for our country.
+The Australian Government's Department of Agriculture and Water Resources inspects imported and exported items to maintain our unusual position within the world market of being free of a great many of the world's worst pests and diseases.

 When specimens are intercepted at Australia's borders they need to be identified quickly so that the imported items can be treated, re-exported or destroyed if they are a biosecurity risk.

-Two biosecurity entomologists from the Department of Agriculture are based at the Australian National Insect Collection (ANIC) in Canberra.
+Two biosecurity entomologists from the Department of Agriculture and Water Resources are based at the Australian National Insect Collection (ANIC) in Canberra.
 They use the collection to identify specimens intercepted at ports around Australia and provide advice to biosecurity entomologists based around Australia to help with future interceptions.

 The collection has helped identify many specimens of high risk to Australia's agriculture and forest industries.